In a nutshell

 HMS Belfast

-Special museums in London
+Special Museums in London

 Madame Tussauds

-To the ticket for Madame Tussauds
+Book your ticket for Madame Tussauds

-Go to the Madame Tussauds, London Eye & Sea Life combo ticket
+Book the Madame Tussauds, London Eye & Sea Life combo ticket

 Royal Greenwich Observatory

-To the ticket for the Royal Observatory Greenwich
+Get your ticket for the Royal Observatory Greenwich

 Horniman Museum